Flu jab in brief

 "Having reviewed the latest research, we believe that the government’s public health advice is right, and that only some people with asthma need the vaccine to reduce the potentially increased risk of an asthma attack if they get flu," says Dr. Samantha Walker, our executive director – research.

-If you don’t know whether or not you, or your child, need a flu jab, make an appointment with your GP or asthma nurse in August or September to discuss it.
+If you don’t know whether or not you, or your child, need a flu jab, make an appointment with your GP or asthma nurse, ideally in August or September, to discuss it.